ckfzs/goweb/README.md

-# myblog
+# config
-a blog written by golang
+a configuration parser written by go